mgreenig/COVIDENCE-survey/README.md

 - q1431.
 What dosages?
 - q1432.
 What dosage unit for each dosage? (referring to answers to q1431 - 1 indicates milligrams, 2 indicates micrograms)

-resulting in a ~10,000-column and 60+ row table, with unique identifiers for patients listed under the column 'uid'.
+resulting in a 60+ column table, with unique identifiers for patients listed under the column 'uid'.

 We use 5-letter identifiers at the start of the column names to distinguish different entries under the same question from entries for different questions (e.g. q1431_1 and q1432_1 correspond to different questions, while q1431_1 and q1431_2 correspond to two answers to the same question).